-Lost passports: Singaporeans who lost their passports while travelling in China should report the loss to a neighbourhood police post or the relevant Chinese authority (it is usually the local Entry-Exit Administration Bureau).
+Lost passports: Singaporeans who lose their passports while travelling in China should report the loss to a neighbourhood police post or the relevant Chinese authority (it is usually the local Entry-Exit Administration Bureau).
 The person concerned should report the loss to the Singapore Immigration & Checkpoints Authority (ICA) immediately via the ICA's e-service ("Report Online") using the person's Singpass Account.
 If a new passport is required, an application may be submitted via ICA's e-Service one working day after reporting the loss.
 Please refer to ICA's website at https://www.ica.gov.sg/documents/passport/loss for more information.
-Alternatively, the person may approach the Singapore Embassy or the nearest Singapore Consulate-General with a copy of the Loss of Passport Report from the Police or the relevant authority, one passport-sized photograph (instant photograph is acceptable) and documentary evidence of his/her citizenship (the document should preferably have your photo on it, eg. NRIC or driving license) to report the loss and apply for a new passport.
+Alternatively, the person may approach the Singapore Embassy or the nearest Singapore Consulate-General with a copy of the Loss of Passport Report from the Police or the relevant authority, one passport-sized photograph (instant photograph is acceptable) and documentary evidence of his/her citizenship (e.g. NRIC or driving license) to report the loss and apply for a new passport.

 If you wish to return to Singapore immediately, a Document of Identity (DOI) may be issued to you upon confirmation of your citizenship with ICA.
-With the DOI, you are required to go to the local Entry-Exit Administration Bureau to obtain an Exit Permit before you could leave China.
+With the DOI, you are required to go to the local Entry-Exit Administration Bureau to obtain an Exit Permit before you can leave China.
 You may be required to prove to the Entry-Exit Administration Bureau that you have registered with a hotel or a local police station when you first arrived in China.
-This is to facilitate investigation by the Entry-Exit Administration Bureau before they could issue you with an Exit Permit to leave China.
+This is to facilitate investigation by the Entry-Exit Administration Bureau before they can issue you an Exit Permit to leave China.
 It normally takes about 5 working days to obtain the Exit Permit for foreigners who have lost their passports in China.

 Road Safety: Pedestrians should be alert at all times to unexpected oncoming traffic.
 Drivers should note that there are stiff penalties for driving under the influence of alcohol.